This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Services Offered: Proofreading and Editing

 Proofreading: They check for grammar, capitalization, punctuation, spelling, sentence structure, and style.
-They also suggest where additional edits may be useful and point out references that don’t adhere to your specified referencing style.
+They also suggest where additional edits may be useful.

-Price for Proofreading vs. Editing a 1,000-Word Document
+Price for Proofreading vs. Editing an 80,000-Word Manuscript

 | TAT | Proofreading Price | Editing Price |